threefoldtecharchive/rivine/extensions/readme.md

 InitPlugin inits the plugin with some metadata, a metadata bucket, a pluginViewStorage and a PluginUnregisteredCallback.
 It creates the buckets that are designated to the plugin and optionally stores some default values.

 * Metadata should consist with a header and a version.
-See `persist.Metadata`.
+See [persist.Metatdata](https://godoc.org/github.com/threefoldtech/rivine/persist#Metadata).
-* Metadata bucket is the bucket where the metadata is stored
+* A Metadata bucket is the bucket where the metadata is stored.
 * PluginViewStorage abstract the way we View whats inside an plugin's bucket.
-* UnregisterCallback unregisters the plugin from the consensus when the consensus is closed
+* UnregisterCallback unregisters the plugin from the consensus when the consensus is closed.

 ### ApplyBlock

-ApplyBlocks applies transactions that are in applied blocks processed by the consensus.
-In this method a plugins looks for `Transactions` that applies to itself and stores these transactions data in the designated buckets.
-For an example implementation look at [ApplyBlockMintingPlugin](https://github.com/threefoldtech/rivine/blob/75993ba4f451b08b970e593ba6c3e99d5fb492e9/extensions/minting/minting.go#L73)
+ApplyBlocks applies blocks processed by the consensus.
+In this method the extension has access to the entire applied block and can do a range of operations on it.
+For an example implementation look at [ApplyBlockMintingPlugin](https://github.com/threefoldtech/rivine/blob/75993ba4f451b08b970e593ba6c3e99d5fb492e9/extensions/minting/minting.go#L73).
+In this method the minting plugin looks for `Transactions` that applies to itself and stores these transactions data in the designated buckets.

 ### RevertBlock

-RevertBlock reverts transactions that are in reverted blocks processed by the consensus.
-In this method a plugins looks for `Transactions` that applies to itself and reverts these transactions data from the designated buckets.
-For an example implementation look at [ApplyBlockMintingPlugin](https://github.com/threefoldtech/rivine/blob/75993ba4f451b08b970e593ba6c3e99d5fb492e9/extensions/minting/minting.go#L105)
+RevertBlock reverts blocks processed by the consensus.
+In this method the extension has access to the entire reverted block and can do a range of operations on it.
+For an example implementation look at [ApplyBlockMintingPlugin](https://github.com/threefoldtech/rivine/blob/75993ba4f451b08b970e593ba6c3e99d5fb492e9/extensions/minting/minting.go#L105).
+In this method the minting plugin looks for `Transactions` that applies to itself and reverts these transactions data from the designated buckets.

-### Other methods that are usefull
+### Other methods that are useful

 * `NewPlugin()` creates a new plugin and registers the transaction types.
 * `Close()` closes the plugin when the consensus is closed.
 This should the `unregisterCallback` and `p.storage.close()`.